Using Moira in Your Own App

 }

-At first glance, the code seems to speak for itself.
+At first glance, the code seems self-explanatory.
 Moira’s memory request is passed to the mem object, which is an instance of vAmiga’s Memory class.
-Lookin closer, however, it’s no longer that clear.
-How does Moira know about the various Amiga components such as the memory?
-These objects are not part of the Moira class.
-Well, the answer is they are, because in vAmiga we use a slightly modified Moira class.
+However, upon closer inspection, a question arises: How does Moira know about the various Amiga components, such as memory?
+These objects aren’t part of the Moira class itself.
+The answer is that vAmiga utilizes a slightly modified version of the Moira class.
 In fact, the class is declared as follows:

 class Moira : public SubComponent {